JackAdams/meteor-editable-text/README.md

 (You can use `document`, `doc`, `object`, `obj`, `data` or `dataContext` instead of `context` - go with whichever you prefer.)

+#### API

+This package exposes the symbols `EditableText` and `sanitizeHtml`. `sanitizeHtml` would only be used if you have very specific requirements when using a wysiwyg package and can be ignored for most apps. `EditableText` is used for setting app-wide config for the `{{> editableText ...}}` widget as shown below.

 #### Configuration

-You can change the global behaviour of the widget by setting certain properties of `EditableText`, which is the only variable that this package exposes.
+You can change the global behaviour of the widget by setting certain properties of `EditableText`.

 `EditableText.saveOnFocusout=false` will mean that the `focusout` event will not save text that is being edited (default is `EditableText.saveOnFocusout=true`)

 `EditableText.trustHtml=true` will mean that HTML entered in `input` and `textarea` fields is rendered as HTML (default is `EditableText.trustHTML=false`) - useful if you want newlines from textareas automatically represented as `<br />` tags

-Set several config properties at once using `EditableText.config({saveOnFocusout:false,trustHtml:true});`.
+Set several config properties at once using `EditableText.config({saveOnFocusout: false, trustHtml: true});`.
 Config properties that only have an effect on the client are: `saveOnFocusout`, `trustHtml`, and `useMethods`.
 Config properties that need to be set on both client and server are: `userCanEdit`, `useTransactions`, `maximumImageSize`, `allowedHtml`.
 Server only: `clientControlsTransactions`.

 #### Options